stefanue/wdc-toolkit/packages/toolkit/README.md

 ## <a id="introduction"></a>Introduction

-wdc-toolkit is 10up's official asset bundling tool based on Webpack 5.
-It comes with support for many things commonly used across 10up's projects such as:
+wdc-toolkit is an asset bundling tool based on Webpack 5.
+It comes with support for many things commonly:

 - JavaScript transpilation through babel
 - core-js@3 automatic polyfill injection (project mode)